Home»Ransomware»Can Ransomware Infect Backups?

 Can Ransomware Infect Backups?

-Ransomware threat continues to grow.
+The threat of ransomware attacks continues to grow.
 New strains appear on a regular basis raising the question: “Can ransomware infect backups?”
 As a matter of fact, strains like Ryuk and Sodinokibi prove that even backups can be attacked and encrypted.

 Let’s find out when ransomware can infect backups and, more importantly, how to ensure backup data is safe from ransomware.

-Can Ransomware Infect Backups and When They Become Infected?
+Can Ransomware Infect Backups and When Do Backups Become Infected?

 Having your data backed up is one of the best security measures.
 However, sometimes backup data can be corrupted by ransomware together with the data it is supposed to protect.

-When backups are more likely to be infected with ransomware?
-Generally, all backups that do not follow the best practices of ransomware backup strategy are more vulnerable.
+When are backups more likely to be infected with ransomware?
+Generally, all backups that do not follow the best practices of a ransomware backup strategy are more vulnerable.
 These practices include:

 • Following the 3-2-1 backup rule (having 3 separate copies of your data stored on 2 different kinds of media, with at least 1 copy stored off-site)